pgoulding/go-notes/README.md

 - pkg contains installed and compiled package objects (.a)
 - bin contains executables (.out or .exe)

 Subdirectories of the **src** directory hold independent packages, and all source files (.go, .c, .h, and .s), in each subdirectory are elements of that subdirectory's package.
 Go Source code is stored in *.go* files.
+The extension for Go source code files is, `.go`.
+C files end in `.c` and assembly files in `.s`, where source code-files are organized in packages.
+Compressed files for packages containing executable code have the extension `.a` (AR archive).
+Linker (object) files can have the extension `.o`.
+An executable program has the extension `.exe` on Windows by default.
 Their filenames consist of lower-case letters like `main.go` if the name consists of multiple parts, they are seperated by underscores (`_`) like `tcp_transport.go`.
 Filenames cannot contain spaces or any other special characters.

 When building a program that imports the package `widget`, the `go` command looks for **src/pkg/widget** inside the Go *root*, and then if the package source isn't there it searches for **src/widget** in each workspace in order.

 ## Identifiers